kyleshevlin/when-i-am-a-leader/README.md

 ### Interviewing and Hiring

 * If a take home assignment is used to assess a candidate's technical skill, a deadline and time allotment should be established at the time of assignment.
 The deadline should be reasonably ample to accommodate for busy schedules, but the time allotment _should_ be short, and preferably slightly less than is required for completing the assignment fully.
 Preferably, it should be less than 4 hours (a half day's work is not a small amount of work if someone is already working a full time job).
 Be firm about this allotment.
 Failing to complete the assignment helps to understand how the candidate prioritizes tasks in a time crunch.
 This will also help you discern whether the candidate prefers to opt for quantity versus quality, grand architecture versus details, etc.
+* Don't put red herrings in an interview question.
+You're setting both you and the candidate up for failure.
+I recently saw this in an interview question where the question demanded the solution use a particular function that wasn't useful or a more performant solution.
+What candidate will have the courage to tell the interviewer they are wrong?
+The power dynamics are too imbalanced to try and trick a candidate.
+Nothing is gained for either party.

 ### Managing